 |2374: Bajoran Golden Orb|

-Science Officer aboard the USS Theurgy.
+Lieutenant Tyreke Okafor was a Science Officer aboard the USS Theurgy.
 He sustained heavy injuries during the second battle against the USS Calamity at Theta Eridani IV.
 He was put in stasis to preserve his life, and in March of 2381, he was given the medical treatment needed to be able to return to duty.
 After the Theurgy hid in the Azure Nebula for almost three days, Okafor served as the Science Officer on Vector 2, under the command of Lieutenant Commander Wenn Cinn, the Commanding Officer and acting Captain of the Sword.

 In April of 2381, when the Theurgy was docked in the Aldea Prime Shipyards, Tyreke Okafor was promoted to Asst.
 Chief Science Officer.